 Rev. Libby Grammer is an ordained minister in the moderate Baptist tradition serving as Interim Minister of Christian Education & Spiritual Formation at River Road Church, Baptist in Richmond, Virginia.
 She is interested in the intersection of faith & public policy, pastoral ministry, and continuing her research in the field of ethics and justice.
 Her new book: Privilege, Risk, and Solidarity: Understanding Undocumented Immigration through Christian Feminist Ethics (working title) will be published mid-2017 with Wipf & Stock Publishers.

 She is currently pursuing a Doctor of Ministry degree with a focus in Justice & Peacemaking at McAfee School of Theology (Mercer University) while continuing her work in ministry.
 She completed a Master of Arts in Theology, Ethics, and Culture at the University of Virginia Department of Religious Studies with a focus in Christian feminist social ethics in 2015.
 Her MA thesis is entitled “Privilege, Risk, and Solidarity: How Christian Feminist Ethics Speaks to the Issue of Undocumented Immigration.”

 She earned a Master of Divinity degree at McAfee School of Theology in Atlanta, Georgia in December 2010, with a concentration in Academic Research.
-Her M.Div. thesis is titled “The Baptist Response to Undocumented Immigration” and explores how Baptists can best think about, teach about, and react publicly to this polarizing issue.
+Her M.Div. thesis is titled “The Baptist Response to Undocumented Immigration” and explores through scriptural exegesis, church history, and legal analysis how Baptists can best think about, teach about, and react publicly to this polarizing issue.

 Other prominent areas of interest for Rev. Grammer are Christian feminist approaches to the following issues: the role of women in church/religious leadership and creation care.